openstack/openstack-manuals/releasenotes/source/newton.rst

 ~~~~~~~~~~~~~~~

 * Improved and restructured `Upstream Training <https://docs.openstack.org/upstream-training/>`_
-* Added new chapters in the draft `Training guides <https://docs.openstack.org/draft/training-guides/>`_
+* Added new chapters in the draft Training Guides

 Training labs
 ~~~~~~~~~~~~~